 This introductory course builds on basic French language skills equivalent to grade 11.
 Students will be introduced to additional beginner's French grammar and various language skills, such as basic oral, listening, reading, and writing skills.
 Students will also be exposed to French and Francophone cultures.

-Prerequisite(s): ENGL 097, FREN 11 (or equivalent) or FREN
+Prerequisite(s): ENGL 088 (formerly EASL 088/089, ENGL 097), FREN 11 (or equivalent) or FREN 100